Implementation of Polynomial NP-Complete Algorithms Based on the NP Verifier Simulation Framework: Efficient Construction of Feasible Graphs

 \paragraph{Original Sweep-Based Construction}

 We briefly recall the sweep-based feasible-graph construction from~\cite{lee2025PNP}.
-The algorithm computes the feasible graph through repeated bidirectional sweeps over edge indices.
-In each iteration, edges are expanded upward using index-adjacency conditions and then filtered downward according to ceiling and index-precedent constraints.
+The algorithm computes the feasible graph through repeated bidirectional sweeps over the edge slices.
+In each iteration, index-succedent edge chains are expanded upward from the floor edges using index-adjacency conditions and are subsequently filtered downward from the cover edges according to index-precedent chains.

-This method faithfully preserves all feasible computation walks, as it explicitly reconstructs every possible upward and downward extension.
-However, its complexity is dominated by several factors: \begin{itemize} \item repeated full sweeps over $w$ horizontal index layers, \item re-evaluation of index-adjacency conditions for edge slices of height $h$, \item and slow convergence when only a small number of edges are removed per sweep. \end{itemize}
+While this method faithfully preserves all feasible computation walks by explicitly reconstructing potential components in both directions, its complexity is hindered by several inefficiency factors: \begin{itemize} \item \textbf{Repeated global sweeps:} The algorithm requires multiple passes over $w$ horizontal edge slices. \item \textbf{High per-slice cost:} Step-adjacency conditions must be re-evaluated for edge slices of height $h$, involving $\bigO(h^2)$ edges per slice. \item \textbf{Slow convergence:} The refinement process may converge slowly if only a small number of edges are eliminated per global sweep. \end{itemize}

-Consequently, the sweep-based approach may require $O(m)$ global iterations, where $m = |E(G)| = O(w h^2)$ is the number of edges.
-Each iteration can involve up to $O(h^3 w)$ edge interactions in the worst case, leading to an overall worst-case upper bound of
+Consequently, the sweep-based approach may require up to $\bigO(m)$ global iterations in the worst case, where $m = |E(G)| = \bigO(w h^2)$ denotes the total number of edges.
+Since each iteration involves up to $\bigO(w h^{2} (h\log h + \log w))$ edge interactions, the overall worst-case upper bound is: